|Notes and Limitations|

 The name or number (zero-based) of the sheet to be read.

-You can specify multiple sheets separated by a semicolon ";".
+You can specify multiple sheets separated by commas ",".

 You can also use the